Group work and collaboration

 There are many tools and resources available to facilitate collaboration and allow you to work collectively as a group from remote locations.
 Some tools you may want to consider using include:

-Padlet: Padlet is a free tool that allows you to pool ideas remotely among a group using the equivalent of digital post-it notes.
+Padlet: A free tool that allows you to pool ideas remotely in a group, using the equivalent of digital post-it notes.
 You can get down your initial thoughts on a topic, organise your ideas by theme or create a structure as part of the initial planning stages of a project.